Springs-DSA/neighborgoods-rs/README.md

 Saviorism or charity framing

 Preferred:
-Words like share, support, build,
+Words like share, support, or build
-      offer, trade, borrow, connect
 “We” language over “you”
 Accessible vocabulary

 When in doubt, keep it simple.
 This brand is built on clarity, trust, and connection — and that should be reflected in every design choice.
-Minimalism isn’t about being plain; it’s about being purposeful.
-Every color, font, icon, or word should serve a function.
-If something doesn’t add value, it adds noise.
 Prioritize readability, accessibility, and emotional clarity.
 Let the message — and the mission — shine through without distraction.

 ## User Personas (for considering user behavior)
 ### Deb - The Occasional Borrower
 Background: Homeowner who occasionally needs tools or equipment
-Goals: Access items without purchasing, connect with neighbors Pain Points: Hesitant about asking to borrow, worried about item condition Usage Patterns: Checks the platform when specific needs arise
+Goals: Access items for short-term use without getting a full tool set, connect with neighbors Pain Points: Hesitant about asking to borrow, worried about item condition Usage Patterns: Checks the platform when specific needs arise